Belfast Vital

 Belfast Vital (formerly Tennent's Vital) is an annual music festival in Northern Ireland.
 It was first held near Botanic Gardens in 2002 then later moved to Ormeau Park in 2007, both of these venues were in Belfast.
 The festival had taken a noticeable undesired hiatus between 2008–2010 and returned in August 2011 at Ward Park in Bangor due to success of Ward Park as a venue for Snow Patrol's homecoming gig in 2010 which drew in an estimate crowd of 40,000.
 Sponsored by C&C Group plc and MCD Productions it was confirmed that the festival was set to return both in 2012 and 2013.
-In March 2017, it was announced via Facebook that the festival would return, with a new lineup, and under a new name as simply Belfast Vital or Vital, it is not yet clear if this is due to a withdrawal in sponsorship from Tennents or not, although there is nothing to suggest this and it is likely just a minor rebrand.
+In March 2017, it was announced via Facebook that the festival would return, with a new lineup, and under a new name as simply Belfast Vital or Vital.
+It is not yet clear if this was due to a withdrawal in sponsorship from Tennents although there was nothing to suggest this and it was likely just a minor rebrand.
+The Belfast Vital continued to be held annually until at least 2025.

-Notable headliners throughout the years have included Greenday, The Killers, Snow Patrol, Kaiser Chiefs, Kings of Leon, Franz Ferdinand, The White Stripes, Ash, The Streets, Primal Scream and Eminem.
+Notable headliners throughout the years have included Green Day, The Killers, Snow Patrol, Kaiser Chiefs, Kings of Leon, Franz Ferdinand, The White Stripes, Ash, The Streets, Primal Scream, Eminem and Sam Fender.